Manage AD Bridge licenses | AD Bridge

 Parent-level licensing

-AD Bridge supports parent-level licensing, a feature where AD Bridge agents running in child domains can obtain license keys from a license container in the root of the domain.
-This simplifies license management by eliminating the need for license containers in child domains.
+AD Bridge supports parent-level licensing, where AD Bridge agents running in child domains can obtain license keys from a license container in the root of the domain.
+This eliminates the need for license containers in child domains.
 License containers in child domains are still supported and are useful in restricting the number of license keys issued to agents joined to that domain.

 AD Bridge agents obtain license keys by first looking for a license container in the organizational unit (OU) the computer is joined to:

-- If it obtains a license from that container, it assigns it to the agent machine.
-If the agent does not obtain a license, an evaluation license is issued.
+If the agent finds a license container, the endpoint obtains a license from that container, it assigns it to the agent computer.
+If the agent does not obtain a license, a Basic license is issued.

-For child domains to acquire and delete licenses that are applied to the agent machines, you must add Permissions to licenses in the root of the domain's license container.
+For child domains to acquire and delete licenses that are applied to the agent computers, add permissions to licenses in the root of the domain's license container.

-- At the root of the domain, right-click the License object within the License Container.
+- At the root of the domain, right-click the License object in the License Container.

 - Add the child/domain computers account and allow Create all child objects and Delete all child objects.
 This allows the child domain computers group to acquire and delete licenses from the parent domain.

-When you leave the domain using --deleteAccount, the credentials used to leave that domain must also be added to each of the license objects so that the license can be freed.
+When leaving the domain using --deleteAccount, the credentials used must also be added to each license object to free the associated licenses.

 Verify a license key

-The AD Bridge agent verifies a license in the following instances:
+The AD Bridge agent verifies a license in these instances:

 To verify a license, the setkey-cli utility uses the computer's Active Directory account to search for licenses in the computer's OU hierarchy up to the top of the domain.
 When the computer's domain controller is down, the utility loads the license from the disk without verifying its assignment in Active Directory.